ooni/ooni.org/content/post/uganda-social-media-tax.md

 Overall, the TCP anomalies for twitter.com, web.whatsapp.com, facebook.com, instagram.com and snapchat.com highlight inconsistencies in the configuration of the MTN HTTP proxy.
 This could potentially be explained as an attempt by MTN to block applications, without distinguishing the website traffic from the application traffic.
 Perhaps their blocking equipment was misconfigured, or perhaps their blocking equipment was configured with cached IP addresses.

-Finally, OONI measurements show that www.textra.me is inaccessible on the TCP/IP level, but this appears to be a case of server-side blocking.
+Finally, OONI measurements show that www.textra.me is inaccessible on the TCP/IP level, but this appears to be due to server-side issues.
 The site also presents reachability issues from global vantage points, as illustrated by [RIPE Atlas measurements](https://atlas.ripe.net/measurements/16547519/?filter=&show_only=Failed#!map) (15% of vantage points can’t do a TLS handshake).
 TCP traceroutes towards www.textra.me from a vantage point in MTN differ significantly from TCP traceroutes towards other websites that are inaccessible on the TCP level (such as twitter.com), while attempts to connect to the website via MTN's auto-provisioned proxy are not blocked (unlike twitter.com or instagram.com), but produce a proxy-level error.
-All of this suggests that www.textra.me is inaccessible due to server-side blocking, which is further implied by the 503 error that appears when attempting to access the site via MTN’s proxy.
+All of this suggests that www.textra.me is inaccessible due to server-side issues, which is further implied by the 503 error that appears when attempting to access the site via MTN’s proxy.

 [TODO snippets of TCP traceroute to textra, twitter and twitter port/22]